jtalbotmartin/masters-planning-report/2-ethical-analysis.md

 - align with set of ethical principles of general life / research?
 - project approval
 	- written application stating the purpose of the project
+	- admitted into GeCIP
 	- approval by patient panel
+- published on genomics England (RE GECIP)

 ### impact
 - patient